senhub-io/mcp-server-prtg/docs/TROUBLESHOOTING.md

 **Note:** Even with HTTP, your API key authentication is still secure via the Bearer token.

-**Option 2: Use Trusted CA Certificates (Production)**
+**Option 3: Use Trusted CA Certificates (Production - Recommended)**

-For production environments, use certificates from a trusted Certificate Authority:
+For production environments, use certificates from a trusted Certificate Authority (e.g., Let's Encrypt):

 ```yaml
 server: